Mug: Early mugs

-Tiki mugs, drinking vessels usually made of ceramics, originated in mid-20th century tropical themed restaurants and tiki bars.
-The term "Tiki mugs" is a generic, blanket term for sculptural drink ware that depict imagery from Melanesia, Micronesia, or Polynesia, and more recently anything tropical or related to surfing.
-Often sold as souvenirs, tiki mugs are highly collectable.
-Modern manufacturers include Muntiki and Tiki Farm.
-Individual artists, such as Van Tiki, also produced limited one-of-a-kind hand sculpted mugs.
+The earliest known use of the word mug for its current meaning occurred in 1664.

+Victor coffee mug

+During World War II, the United States Navy put out a bid for American companies to design a coffee mug that was resistant to falling over and could survive use on ships.
+Many designs were proposed, but they ultimately settled on one from Victor Insulators, a high-voltage porcelain insulator manufacturer.
+Demand for insulators had declined during the war, and Victor branched into making sanitaryware to help support their operations.

+The company developed a white-glazed, thick-walled mug without handles for naval use, which was well-received by the military.
+By making mugs from the same porcelain that Victor made their insulators out of, the cups were reported to have excellent insulative properties.

+After the war ended, Victor decided to continue production of some sanitaryware pieces and created a more commercial-friendly variant of their mug, designed with a handle and gently tapered body, along with expanded color options.
+The mug's design came to be widely imitated by other manufacturers both within and outside the United States.
+Eventually Victor faced so much competition from cheaper Chinese-made imitations that the company was forced to cease production of mugs in early 1990.
+Since then, remaining Victor mugs have become sought after by collectors.

+Subtypes

 Travel mugs

 Travel mugs (introduced in the 1980s) generally employ thermal insulation properties for transporting hot or cold liquids.
 Similar to a vacuum flask, a travel mug is usually well-insulated and completely enclosed to prevent spillage or leaking, but will generally have an opening in the cover through which the contents can be consumed during transportation without spillage.
 As the primary mechanism by which hot (not warm) beverages lose heat is evaporation, a lid serves a vital role in keeping the drink hot; even a thin plastic one which conducts heat quite quickly.

 Mugs with inner and outer walls, but not vacuum treated, are generally called double wall mugs.
 Usually stainless steel will be used for the inner wall while outer wall can be stainless steel, plastic, or even embedded with other materials.

 Mugs designed for use when driving are called auto mugs or commuter mugs.
 Travel mugs have a spill-proof lid with a sipping opening and in many cases, a narrower base, so that they will fit into the cup-holders that are built into many vehicles.
 Additional criteria for evaluating auto mugs include: they must be easy to open single-handedly (to prevent distractions while driving), include a fill line (to prevent over-filling, which contributes to leaking), preferably have no handles (no-handled mugs are easier to grab while driving), should not obstruct a driver's view of the road when he or she is drinking, and - with regard to cup-holders be able to fit, stably, into a wide range of mug holders.